 What was Vodafone’s challenge?
 This telecommunications giant needed a single solution to be able to pull all their expertise together and share it, without investing extra time.
 Their objective: to create e-learning content for its +4,000 employees located around the country, quickly and autonomously.

 What solution did they use to achieve their goals?
-With isEazy, a unique e-learning creation tool, they not only optimized their time, but managed to ensure top quality in their content.
+With isEazy Author, a unique e-learning creation tool, they not only optimized their time, but managed to ensure top quality in their content.

 What were the results?
 More than 400 courses created in an autonomous way, and addressing all kinds of needs: new products, troubleshooting, corporate culture, customer service…

 Read the full Case Study here and get inspired to start creating e-learning content that will leave your audience wanting to continue learning with you.